Continuous integration (CI) is a practice within development wherein developers automate the integration of code into a single code repository.

 Commits need to be built to the current working version in order to verify they are working correctly.
 Automated Continuous Integration (ACI) is typically used, but it can also be done manually.
 ACI uses a daemon to watch the revision control system for any changes made, then it runs the build process automatically.

-Each build should be completely as rapidly as possible to prevent any issues with integration, or quickly identify issues.
+Each build should be completed as rapidly as possible to prevent any issues with integration, or quickly identify issues.

 A test environment can create failures in a tested system if they are deployed in a production environment—setting up a replica of the production environment can prevent failures, as a production environment may differ from a test environment.
 A separate staging environment must be a scalable version which maintains technology stack compositions, while alleviating costs.